Charles Prickett

-Charles Prickett was an English cricketer who made two first-class appearances for Kent sides in 1826.
+Charles Prickett was an English cricketer who made two appearances for Kent in 1826.

-Prickett's two first-class matches were just a week apart, both against Sussex.
+Prickett's matches were just a week apart, both against Sussex.
 In the first, despite scoring a duck in the first innings, he made his best score of 7 in the second.

 In his second fixture, Kent won comfortably, with Prickett in the opening position in the order.
 Despite losing his opening batting partner John Noakes for a duck in the second innings, Prickett finished not out, as the team scored a nine-wicket victory.